 Day trips from Stuttgart in Germany

 1. Hohenzollern Castle

-Fifty-four minutes from Stuttgart is Hohenzollern Castle, the ancestral seat of the House of Hohenzollern and one of Germany’s most visited castles.
-The 11th-century castle sits atop Berg Hohenzollern, 234 m (768 ft) above the towns of Hechingen and Bisingen.
+Fifty-four minutes from Stuttgart is Hohenzollern Castle, the ancestral seat of the House of Hohenzollern and one of Germany’s best castles.
+The 11th-century castle is perched on Berg Hohenzollern, 234 m (768 ft) above the towns of Hechingen and Bisingen in Baden-Württemberg.
 If you get there early, you beat the crowds and have the place to yourself.

 My favourite place to view the castle is at the location Raichberg 1, 72461 Albstadt-Onstmettingen.
 From here you get the perfect bird’s eye view of this magnificent construction.

 Just 55 minutes away, near Honau, you will find another of the castles near Stuttgart; Lichtenstein Castle, a Gothic-style castle built in the 1840s.
 The castle is still inhabited by royalty, namely the Duke of Urach, but it is open to the public.
 Here you will be able to see an impressive collection of medieval weapons.
 There are other activities near the castle such as a tree canopy walk; ideal for older kids and grown-ups.